openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Issuer Metadata

+The Authorization Server MUST support metadata according to [@!RFC8414].

+The Credential Issuer MUST support metadata retrieval according to Section 12.2.2 of [@!OIDF.OID4VCI].
+The Credential Issuer metadata MUST include a scope for every Credential Configuration it supports.

 When ecosystem policies require Issuer Authentication to a higher level than possible with TLS alone, signed Credential Issuer Metadata as specified in Section 11.2.3 in [@!OIDF.OID4VCI]
 MUST be supported by both the Wallet and the Issuer.
 Key resolution to validate the signed Issuer Metadata MUST be supported using the `x5c` JOSE header parameter as defined in [@!RFC7515].